semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 MEDIUM likelihood rules detect a vulnerability in most circumstances.
 Although it can be hard for an attacker to exploit them.
 Also, these rules can detect part of a problem, but not the whole issue.
 Examples:

-- `taint mode sources` that reach a `taint mode sink`  but the source is something that is only vulnerable in certain conditions for example OS Environment Variables, or loading from disk: https://semgrep.dev/playground/r/python.aws-lambda.security.dangerous-spawn-process.dangerous-spawn-process?editorMode=advanced
+- `taint mode sources` that reach a `taint mode sink`  but the source is something that is only vulnerable in certain conditions for example OS Environment Variables, or loading from disk: <LinkToRegistryRule ruleId="python.aws-lambda.security.dangerous-spawn-process.dangerous-spawn-process" />
-- `taint mode sources` with a `taint mode sink` but is missing a `taint mode sanitizer` which can introduce more false positives: https://semgrep.dev/playground/r/javascript.express.security.express-puppeteer-injection.express-puppeteer-injection?editorMode=advanced
+- `taint mode sources` with a `taint mode sink` but is missing a `taint mode sanitizer` which can introduce more false positives: <LinkToRegistryRule ruleId="javascript.express.security.express-puppeteer-injection.express-puppeteer-injection" />

 ```
 likelihood: MEDIUM